RepublicServicesRepository/tslint-config/README.md

 **NOTE:** Gitpkg is required to publish the package because it is part of a monorepo and cannot be consumed in the `package.json` file as you would generally expect with a normal dependency from git.
 Gitpkg does a special tagged commit where it adds only the specific projects package files.
 This is a great way to deploy packages still in development and makes it easy to consume in an external project.

-## **Design Guide App**

-The design-guide is an Angular application located in the `apps/guide` subdirectory in this repository.
-As you work on libraries in this repository, you will use the guide app to preview your changes.

-For information about developing the design-guide, please refer to the [documentation](apps/guide/README.md).

-### Imports
+## Importing in external projects

+To list available packages type `yarn packages` or `lerna list`.
+Note, not all packages listed are published, but this should be helpful for quick reference.
+If the package is not published, it is not ready for use.

+`npm install` the package just as you would normally for any package.
+The packages will be installed from a Private NPM repository, so make sure your npm credentials are set up.

-The easiest way to import packages from this repo is to add it as a dependency and import it directly, or use deep-imports to get just the piece you need.
+The easiest way to import packages from this repo is to import it directly, or use deep-imports to get just the piece you need.
 For example, to import the core CSS:

 ```scss
 // Import styles as CSS